When the unexpected happened, the Knoll family's life turned upside-down. Here's their story of how life insurance provided some peace of mind.

 It’s not unusual for couples to put a lot of thought into purchasing the right life insurance policy.
 But this was not the case with Securian customers Greg and Melissa Knoll.

-They purchased their policy when their friend and snowmobile dealer became a financial advisor.
+They purchased their policy when their friend and snowmobile dealer became a financial professional.
 Truth be told, they would rather have been buying another sweet, 150-horsepower snowmobile, but life insurance was something the young couple lacked.

 At the time they couldn’t have foreseen the need that would present itself in far too short a time.